unkyulee/micro-journal/micro-journal-neo2/build-guide.md

 <img src="./images/006.png" width="600px" />

+**Important:** The coin battery is what prevents you form losing data when you change batteries.
+It may also preserve settings.
+The battery needs to be changed out every 5 to 7 years.
+Consider replacing the coin cell battery before installing the PCB to the new enclosure.

 * Replace the original battery clips with a AAA battery holder.
 * Extend the black wire and connect the wires (black to black, red to red), then insulate with tape.